 You may think a horseback ride is meant for the warmer months when there’s no snow on the ground, but you’d be wrong as this is one of the best Big Bear Lake things to do in winter.
 The majestic animals have no problem finding their way through the snow to take you on a tour of Big Bear Valley.
 Baldwin Lake Stables offers rides in one-, two-, and three-hour blocks.
 You can also take a sunset ride.
 Longer rides allow for a lunch stop before heading back, so pack a picnic to enjoy.

-You came to the area on a journey full of fun and exciting winter activities and attractions to escape the stresses of everyday life.
+You came to the area on a journey full of fun and exciting Big Bear Lake things to do in winter and attractions to escape the stresses of everyday life.
 Extend that fun to your accommodations by booking a vacation rental with Big Bear Vacations.
-Make a warm winter meal and any of your daily meals or snacks in your unit’s fully equipped kitchen.
-Gather together with loved ones on the couch and watch your favorite a movie or spend some time outdoors at one of the many winter attractions Big Bear has to offer.
+Make a warm winter meal and any of your daily meals or snacks in your unit’s fully-equipped kitchen.
+Gather together with loved ones on the couch and watch your favorite movie or spend some time outdoors at one of the many winter attractions Big Bear has to offer.
 Choose a cozy one-bedroom for your small family or sweetheart getaway, up to a sprawling 5-bedroom for a large family reunion.
-Our premium units include upgrades like stainless steel appliances, granite counters, hardwood floors, flat screen TVs and more!
+Our premium units include upgrades like stainless steel appliances, granite counters, hardwood floors, flat-screen TVs and more!

 Contact us today!